fastify/fastify/docs/Guides/Contributing.md

 <a id="contributing-vscode"></a>
 What follows is how to use [Visual Studio Code (VSCode) portable](https://code.visualstudio.com/docs/editor/portable) to create a Fastify specific environment.
-This guide is written as if you are setting up the environment on macOS, but the prinicples are the same across all platforms.
+This guide is written as if you are setting up the environment on macOS, but the principles are the same across all platforms.
 See the previously linked VSCode portable guide for help with other platforms.